 In the event school is closed or starting late because of inclement weather, parents are asked to listen to local radio and television stations.
-When possible, the District's website will also be updated to include the newest information. becomes necessary to dismiss school early, the Superintendent will notify the local radio and television stations.
+When possible, the District's website will also be updated to include the newest information.

+If weather conditions deteriorate during the school day and it becomes necessary to dismiss school early, the Superintendent will notify the local radio and television stations.
 When possible, the update will also be included on the District's website.
 Please remember not to phone the school to ask about closing or dismissal information.
 This will keep our telephone lines open in case of an emergency.